IObundle/iob-soc/README.md

 The above command should be added to your `~/.bashrc` file, so that you do not have to type it on every session.

+# Acknowledgement
+This project is funded through the NGI Assure Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 957073.